KJHJason/Vending-Machine/README.md

 # Vending-Machine
-Python files for NYP Y1 Programming Essentials.
-This is meant for educational purposes.
+Python files for Nanyang Polytechnic Year 1 Programming Essentials.<br />This is meant for educational purposes.